rharbird/engduinochallenges/temperature.md

 ## Mission

-Read the temperature and print it out the value on serial monitor.
+Read the temperature and print out the value on serial monitor.

 ## You will need
 * An Engduino.